Topic: Advanced Cardiac Life Support

 If you determine that these "unstable symptoms" are secondary to the bradycardia itself, the AHA wants you to intervene and stabilize them.

-If the patient is stable, proceed according to protocol or online medical control and keep watch for signs of deterioration.
+If the patient is stable, proceed according to the protocol or online medical control and keep watch for signs of deterioration.

 - No hypotension,